avanzosc/custom-addons/ubar_custom/README.rst

 * Product move object is created with year, incoming and outgoing fields.
   A new page is created on products to include a field linked to this object.

-* Client order reference visible in sale order tree view
+* Client order reference visible in sale order tree view.

-* Product cost price in sale order line
+* Product cost price in sale order line.

+* Custom report for invoices.

 Credits
 =======